Prednisolone: Local adverse effects in the eye

+Pharmacology

 Pharmacodynamics

 As a glucocorticoid, the lipophilic structure of prednisolone allows for easy passage through the cell membrane where it then binds to its respective glucocorticoid receptor (GCR) located in the cytoplasm.
-Upon binding, formation of the GC/GCR complex causes dissociation of chaperone proteins from the glucocorticoid receptor enabling the GC/GCR complex to translocate inside the nucleus.
+Upon binding, the formation of the GC/GCR complex causes dissociation of chaperone proteins from the glucocorticoid receptor enabling the GC/GCR complex to translocate inside the nucleus.
 This process occurs within 20 minutes of binding.
-Once inside the nucleus, the homodimer GC/GCR complex binds to specific DNA binding-sites known as glucocorticoid response elements (GREs) resulting in gene expression or inhibition.
-Complex binding to positive GREs leads to synthesis of anti-inflammatory proteins while binding to negative GREs blocks the transcription of inflammatory genes.
+Once inside the nucleus, the homodimer GC/GCR complex binds to specific DNA binding sites known as glucocorticoid response elements (GREs) resulting in gene expression or inhibition.
+Complex binding to positive GREs leads to the synthesis of anti-inflammatory proteins while binding to negative GREs blocks the transcription of inflammatory genes.
 They inhibit the release of signals that promote inflammation such as nuclear factor-Kappa B (NF-κB), Activator protein 1 (AP-1), nuclear factor of activated T-cells (NFAT), and stimulate anti-inflammatory signals such as the interleukin-10 gene.
 All of them will collectively cause a sequence of events, including the inhibition of prostaglandin synthesis and additional inflammatory mediators.
 Glucocorticoids also inhibit neutrophil cell death and demargination.
 As well as phospholipase A2, which in turn lessens arachidonic acid derivative genesis.

 Pharmacokinetics

-Prednisolone has a relatively short half-life, ranging from 2–4 hours.
+Prednisolone has a relatively short half-life, ranging 2–4 hours.
 It also has a large therapeutic window, considering the dosage required to produce a therapeutic effect is a few times higher than what the body naturally produces.

-Prednisolone is 70-90% plasma protein bound, it binds to proteins such as albumin.
+Prednisolone is 70–90% plasma protein bound, it binds to proteins such as albumin.

 Both prednisolone phosphate and prednisolone acetate go through ester hydrolysis in the body to form prednisolone.
 It subsequently undergoes the usual metabolism of prednisolone.
 Concomitant use of prednisolone and strong CYP3A4 inhibitors such as ketoconazole is shown to cause a rise in plasma prednisolone concentrations by about 50% owing to a diminished clearance.

-Prednisolone predominantly undergoes renal elimination and is excreted in the urine as sulphate and metabolites of glucuronide conjugate.
+Prednisolone predominantly undergoes kidney elimination and is excreted in the urine as sulphate and metabolites of glucuronide conjugate.

 Prednisone

-Prednisone is a prodrug that's activated in the liver.
+Prednisone is a prodrug that is activated in the liver.
 When it enters the body, prednisone is triggered by the liver and body chemicals to turn into its active form, prednisolone.